A set of upper and lowercase letter cards.

-This game is best when played with 2-4 players and two sets of this resource.
+This game is best with 2-4 players and two sets of this resource.
 Shuffle the cards and give each player 7 cards.
 Leave the remaining cards in a pile facedown in the middle of the playing area.
-Player 1 asks a specific player for a matching upper case or lower case letter.
+Player 1 asks a specific player for a matching upper or lowercase letter.
 If that player has the letter, they must give it to the asking player.
 If the player does not have the letter, the asking player must draw a card.
 The player with the most matching letter pairs wins.

 Solo Letter Match

 This game is played with 1 player.
-The student lays down all of the upper case letters (in alphabetical order if they can) face up.
-Then, they place all of the matching lower case letters on top.
+The student lays down all upper case letters (in alphabetical order if they can) face up.
+Then, they place all of the matching lowercase letters on top.

 Partner Match with Upper and Lower Case Letters

 This activity can be used to match students for different activities in the classroom.
 Hand each student a letter card.
 Then, have them stand up with their letter and find their letter match.
 The classmate with their match is their partner.

 This resource is great to use as a reading group activity or as flashcards in small groups with your students.